 One day when Becky, a client with a physical disability, was leaving the Spanish/Florentine room, her crutch slipped and she staggered into the card table where Charles was working.
 Anyone else would have steadied her, but Charles, with his aversion to physical contact, instead drew back in horror.
 While I reached over and caught her, Charles called out, “Dan-ger!”

 Sometimes, though, touching didn’t bother him.
-Often he shook hands with strangers in the lobby, and occasionally he got a supervisor’s attention by grabbing her shoulder.
+Occasionally he got a supervisor’s attention by grabbing the person’s shoulder, and he often shook hands with strangers in the lobby.
 These motions were impulsive, and it’s possible that his inclination to touch was so strong, especially before he began to speak, that he was repeatedly told not to do it.
 He then became fanatical about enforcing that rule, especially when other people tried to touch him.

 One time when Charles noticed a client going into the bathroom, he bit his hand, got a paper towel, drew a picture of a toilet, and wrote, “No play with self.”
 Again, his impulses might once have led to a rebuke, which in turn gave birth to one of his commandments.